tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 **Work and Span**

+In the worst case, we may need to traverse the entirety of our coin array.

-w = O(n log n)
+w = O(n)

-s = Since we're using dynamic programming - and a top down approach, our span is the length of the chosen coins.
-This can be represented by the incremental filling of the dollar or O(log n)
+Since we're using dynamic programming - and a top down approach, our span is the length of the chosen coins.
+This can be represented by the incremental filling of the dollar.

+s = O(log n)

 - **5a.**